dsebastien/domainDrivenDesignNotes/chapter1.md

 * a saga is a state machine driven forward by incoming events \(which may come from different aggregates\)
 * some states will have side-effects \(e.g., sending commands, talking to external Web Services, sending e-mails, ...\)
 * sagas are doing things that individual aggregates can't do
+* coordinates the behavior of the aggregates in the domain
+* subscribes to the events that the aggregates raise and then follow a set of rules to determine which command or commands to send
+* do not contain any business logic, only logic necessary to choose which commands to send

+## Transaction boundaries

+Boundary within which you can assume that all the elements remain consistent with each other all the time.

+To ensure the consistency of the system, transactions must succeed.
+To make sure of this, you need to ensure that the system is eventually consistent.
+Having reliable message delivery to aggregates is very important.